Learn more about our course on patellar luxation surgery procedure for Cats & Dogs

-How long does it take for a dog to recover from luxating patella surgery?
+How long does it take for dogs to recover from surgery?

 Recovery from surgery is typically around eight weeks.
 In most cases, post-operative radiographs are taken eight weeks after surgery to check that the healing is complete.

-The rate of success for a luxating patella surgery for dogs is 90%.
+The rate of success for the surgery for dogs is 90%.
 Most animals will have an uncomplicated recovery and be fully functional.

 About 10% of cases will have recurrence of the luxation.
-If this occurs, the luxation is often a lower grade and may not need any further intervention.
+If this occurs, the it is often a lower grade and may not need any further intervention.

-How do you care for a dog after luxating patella surgery?
+How do you care for dogs after surgery?

 All surgeons will have their own specific discharge instructions.
 Generally, an eight-week period of restrictive movement is required post-surgery.
 That means no off-leash activity at all for eight weeks.

 While at home and inside, dogs should be confined to a small area or crate to restrict their movement.
 After eight weeks, activity can slowly increase.

 During that eight-week period after surgery there should be no running, no playing with other animals or small children and no getting on and off furniture.